flipboxfactory/organizations/docs/objects/user-type.md

 # User Type

-The User Type object is an extension of a native [Active Record].
-In addition, the following can be utilized:
+The User Type object is an extension of a native [Active Record] plus the following:

 ## Public Properties
 The following properties are available: